CESNET/du-docs/docs/vm.md

 ### Logging In

-If manifest is running, you can log in using ssh command:
+If manifest is running, you can log in using ssh command.
+Login name is always `user`, it is not meant to be replaced.
 ```
 ssh user@vm-[namespace].dyn.cloud.e-infra.cz
 ```
 Again, replace `[namespace]` with your *namespace* from Rancher and you should see something like this:
 ```
 anubis: ~ $ ssh user@vm-hejtmanek1-ns.dyn.cloud.e-infra.cz
 Warning: Permanently added 'vm-hejtmanek1-ns.dyn.cloud.e-infra.cz' (ED25519) to the list of known hosts.